Ever-resilient Thai tourism may bounce back after floods

 He expected the impact to be over after this quarter.

-Sisdivachr Cheewarattanaporn, president of the Association of Thai Travel Agents (ATTA), had a similar view.
+Sisdivachr Cheewarattanaporn, president of the Association of Thai Travel Agents ATTA.L, had a similar view.

 "I expect tourism to recover around December because water has started to recede.
 When it's over and there is nothing to worry about, tourists will come back," he said.